Sir-kinuthia-001/Climate-Control-and-Visualization-Dashboard/README.md

-# Climate-Controle-and-Visualization-Dashboard
+# Climate-Control-and-Visualization-Dashboard
- Climate Data visualization and controle Dashbpard for indoor farming
+ Climate Data visualization and control Dashboard for indoor farming Intergrating IOT to farming.